Landing Page Optimization: Contra.com

 What does the future of work look like?
 Flexible, do what you love, and be measured by outcome, not hours.

 I have never been a victim of the traditional 9-6 job.
-As mentioned here, I am selective to find companies and teams that I know I'd enjoy working there so much that I put in a 300% effort.
+As mentioned here, I am selective to find companies and teams that I know I'd enjoy working there so much that I put in 300% effort.

 Ever since COVID-19 happened and my last team moved to a fully remote environment, I've imagined what working will look like in the near future.

-It is going to be more decentralized (the next level of the gig economy), with individuals not just executing freelance projects for employers, but they also build sustainable, paid products that can support their lives.
+It is going to be more decentralized (the next level of the gig economy), with individuals not just executing freelance projects for employers, but also building sustainable, paid products that can support their lives.
 This is already happening, and I documented some examples in my Building in Public Definitive Guide.

 And that brings us to why I'm talking about Contra.